Dreaming Big · Opening Sequence Script · v3 (revised per review)

 A coffee mug touching wood · the soft thunder of a keyboard · birds at dawn · then — the orchestra rises · choir enters · a single child's wordless vocal — the same one from the village — returns · the music remembers

-Sam · in scene · Hindi · soft, the long-held promise finally returned
+Sam · in scene · looking up · to camera · Hindi → English → Hindi · three breaths · the long-held promise finally returned

 "पिताजी..."